 The Statement of Net Position shows the balances in assets, deferred outflows of resources, liabilities, and deferred inflows of resources, by program separated by current, long-term, and capital assets.
-Investments, cash and cash equivalents account for 62% of all assets.
-Total investments, cash & cash equivalents have increased 13%.
+Investments, cash and cash equivalents account for 89% of all assets.
+Total investments, cash & cash equivalents have increased 60%.
 The other major asset is Member Assessments.
-Member assessments include: 1) two remaining years of a ten-year fixed assessment plan to fund Excess Workers' Compensation claims from July 1, 1989 through June 30, 2010, with the current portion due in 2020/2021, and 2) a new assessment, accrued in 2019/2020 to fund liabilities associated with new law - AB 218.
+For the year ended June 30, 2021, member assessments include one remaining year of a ten-year fixed assessment plan to fund Excess Workers' Compensation claims from July 1, 1989 through June 30, 2010.
 SELF, like most self-insured workers' compensation pools, has had to assess members, due to the continuing increases in indemnity expenses over the original estimates going back to the program's inception in 1989.
+For the year ended June 30, 2020, member assessments also included the accrual for an assessment to fund liabilities associated with a new law - AB 218.
+The collection of the AB 218 assessment during the current year resulted in the increase in investments, cash & cash equivalents.

 The majority of assets are held to fund the claims liabilities, which account for 99% of all liabilities.
-Total claims liabilities have increased 39% from June 30, 2019.
-As of June 30, 2020, 18% of all claim liabilities were current, or expected to be due within one year, while the majority is expected non-current due to the nature of excess risk pooling.
+Total claims liabilities have increased 8% from June 30, 2020.
+As of June 30, 2021, 18% of all claim liabilities were current, or expected to be due within one year, while the majority is expected non-current due to the nature of excess risk pooling.